kbence/logan/README.md

 ### logan plot (creates a textual chart of the log data)

 Based on the current filters and time specifier, this command draws up a single chart based on your terminal's dimensions (using 80x25 by default if it cannot be determined).

+`-m` specifies the character set for plotting, the following sets can be used:

+- `braille` - Braille characters, multiplies the horizontal and vertical resolution by 2 and 4 respectively.
+- `quad` - unicode block drawing characters, the doubles the resolution in both directions.
+- `block` - use the block drawing character
+- `classic` - use ASCII7 characters only (pipeline, apostrophe, point and the classic box drawing methods).

 Example: